touchpi/touchpi-doc/docs/index.md

 - `sudo apt install --yes --no-install-recommends x11-apps xorg`
 - `echo "export DISPLAY=:0.0" >> ~/.profile`

-/// note | Test the installation
+> :point_right: **Note: Test the installation**<br>

-* Restart the ssh terminal, so that the DISPLAY variable is activated.
+    - Restart the ssh terminal, so that the DISPLAY variable is activated.<br>
-Start the X11 server at the background with:
-    * `sudo -b /usr/lib/xorg/Xorg :0`
+    - Start the X11 server at the background with: `sudo -b /usr/lib/xorg/Xorg :0`<br>
-* Run a X11 app:
-    * `xcalc -geometry 340x340-70+70`
+    - Run a X11 app with: `xcalc -geometry 340x340-70+70`
-    * The parameter is optimised for a 480x480 screen display.
+    The parameter is optimised for a 480x480 screen display.
     Left numbers are width and height of the X11 app.
-Right numbers are position from the right border and from the top.
+Right numbers are position from the right border and from the top.<br>

-* When everything is installed properly you should see a calculator.
+    - When everything is installed properly you should see a calculator.
     Test your touch display.<br>
     The app can be stopped with ^C. Stop the X Window Server with `sudo kill <pid>` and the appropriate pid.
-///

 Autorun the X Window Server in the login shell with: